 The villa took three years to build, using local materials such as juniper and cedar wood, and was crafted by workers from the area.
 There are verandas and balconies on all of the villa's three floors, offering stunning views of the sea, hillsides and mountains.
 We're just on the edge of the growing village of Kalkan and are fortunate to be surrounded by olive groves and a more traditional way of life, one that is rapidly disappearing in other areas.
-In spring you can still see young kids the hairy ones with tails gambolling as they're led down the goat path nearby.
+In spring, you can still see young kids the hairy ones with tails gambolling as they're led down the goat path nearby.

-The house is perfect in any season: in winter you can build a roaring fire (it gets pretty chilly at night!) while in summer bedrooms are air-conditioned - though because of proper insulation and our position on a hill, natural breezes are cool enough for most people except on the hottest days.
+The house is perfect in any season: in winter you can build a roaring fire (it gets pretty chilly at night!) while in summer bedrooms are air-conditioned - though because of special insulation and our position on a hill, natural breezes are cool enough for most people except on the hottest days.
 The garden is beautiful throughout the year, with an abundance of flowers and fruit in every season.

 The house is fitted with modern appliances and furnishings including wireless internet access.
 Antiques and objects from our travels around the world are in all rooms.

 Steve Fallon and Mike Rothschild, now committed Londoners having lived in the US, Hong Kong, Budapest and Tuscany, spent three years building Gül Baba House after falling in love with the Lycian region.
 Steve is a language buff and travel writer whose articles have appeared in newspapers and magazines around the world including the New York Times and Financial Times.
-Most of Steve's time is devoted to writing guidebooks for Lonely Planet, covering countries and cities as diverse as Hong Kong and Slovenia.
+Most of Steve's time is devoted to writing guidebooks for Lonely Planet, covering countries and cities as diverse as Hong Kong, Paris, Slovenia and now Turkey too.
 Mike was a financial journalist for 25 years before jumping to the other side and working as a researcher for a hedge fund.
 His love of cooking has made him a favourite among stall-owners in the region's markets, where he has sniffed out seasonal delicacies including morels, samphire and lamb's neck.

 These two bedrooms share an extra large bathroom equipped with a walk-in glass-brick shower and Ottoman-inspired sink unit.